Approved Projects Fulfilling Mission of West Hartford’s Transit-Oriented Development Zone

 Rendering of Elmwood Lofts.
 Courtesy of Town of West Hartford

 While architectural design has not yet been finalized, the project now includes 117 residential units (a reduction from the original plan for 150 units), of which 94 will be one-bedroom and 23 will be two-bedroom units.
-The original plan called for 209 parking spaces, many of those below ground, but building underground parking was determined to be infeasible due to a high water table, resulting in a reduction in both parking spaces (to 167) and to the number of residential units.
+The original plan called for 209 parking spaces, but the revised plans eliminate the underground parking leading to a reduction in both parking spaces (to 167) and to the number of residential units.

-The plans for the Elmwood Lofts development, approved by Dumais, also include two restaurants at either end of the development – one at 3,276 square feet and the other at 3,487 square feet, as well as three retail spaces ranging in size from just under 2,300 square feet to just over 3,000 square feet.
+The plans for the Elmwood Lofts development, approved by Dumais, also include two restaurants at either end of the development – one at 3,445 square feet and the other a two-story, 10,860-square-foot restaurants, as well as three retail spaces ranging in size from just under 2,300 square feet to just over 3,000 square feet for a total of just over 8,500 square feet of retail space.
 Tenants have not yet been identified.

 In January 2022, the town received a $953,646 Municipal Brownfield Grant from the Connecticut Department of Economic and Community Development (DECD) Office of Brownfield Remediation and Development for the property at 1051-1061 New Britain Avenue, and remediation will be conducted as the demolition phase takes place.
 A timeline has not yet been shared.